jinwenli5658/Project-Decision-Tree-for-Classification/README.md

   - 3 = normal (no cold spots)
   - 6 = fixed defect (cold spots during rest and exercise)
   - 7 = reversible defect (when cold spots only appear during exercise)

+  # Tasks
+  (1) Import libraries and load data
+  (2) Exploratory Data Analysis
+  (3) Identifying and dealing with missing value
+  (4) Data Preprocessing
+  (5）Understand and build a decision tree model
+  (6) Pruning parameter - alpha
+  (7) Data Visualization and interpretation for Decision Trees

 # Identifying and dealing with missing data
 numbers